The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Results

 \subsection{Dependence of Ionopause Thickness on Altitude}

-We identify the thickness of a Martian ionopause as the length scale of the steep change in ionospheric plasma density greater than $\Delta n/n> 0.1$ within a single MARSIS frequency sweep period (7.54 s), equivalent to a minimum density gradient of $\sim 2 \textup{ cm}^{-3}/\textup{km}$.
-An example illustrating the ionopause thickness is shown in Figure~\ref{fig:alt}d.
+We identify the thickness of a Martian ionopause as the length scale of the steep change in ionospheric plasma density continuously greater than $\Delta n/n> 0.1$.
+Since the MARSIS in situ technique can only measure the local plasma density once in each frequency sweep period (1.257 s), assuming the local plasma density is $\sim 100 \textup{ cm}^{-3}$ and the vertical speed of MEX is $\sim 3 \textup{ km/s}$, this sorting criteria is equivalent to a minimum density gradient of $\sim 2 \textup{ cm}^{-3}/\textup{km}$.
+An example illustrating the ionopause thickness is shown in Figure~\ref{fig:alt}.
 Since the ionopause is essentially a current sheet induced to shield the solar wind magnetic field from penetrating into the upper ionosphere, the thickness of this boundary layer is expected to be on the order of the ion gyroradius scale \cite{cravens_ionopause_1991}.
 However, there are also other factors that can affect the ionopause thickness, such as diffusion \cite{elphic_venus_1981}.